Col d'Allos

 Col d'Allos (elevation 2250 m) is a high mountain pass in the Alps in the department of Alpes-de-Haute-Provence in France.
 It connects Barcelonnette in the Ubaye Valley and Colmars.

 It lies parallel to the Col de la Cayolle and Col de la Bonette west of the Parc National du Mercantour.
 The source of the Verdon River is near the pass.

 Between 1911 and 1939, the Col d'Allos barely missed a year in the Tour de France (one of the most popular cols).
 François Faber was the first rider to cross the pass in 1911 and since then, it has been part of the route 33 times.
 It was last part of the 2000 Tour, (13th stage) when Pascal Hervé was the first to summit, in 2015 the mountain was again visited by Tour de France at Stage 17 this was won by Simon Geschke.
+Currently closed due to road works!!
+Planning is to open before summer 2025.

 Details of the climb

 The northern side from Barcelonette is 17.5 km long, climbing 1108 m at an average of 6.3%.

 Starting from Colmars, the climb is 23.6 km gaining 1005 m, resulting in an average of 4.3%.

 On both sides mountain pass cycling milestones are placed approximately every kilometre.
 They indicate the current height, the distance to the summit, the average slope in the following passage, as well as the number of the street (D908).